Finding the best stick vacuum in a vast pool of stick vacuums is challenging.

 18-foot Power Cord

 What’s surprising is that the Blaze is not a cordless model.
-It comes with a long 18-foot power cord admittedly offers a wide radius of movement, and only corded-electric can offer uninterrupted power for as long as you run the Blaze.
+It comes with a long 18-foot power cord that admittedly offers a wide radius of movement, and only corded-electric can offer uninterrupted power for as long as you run the Blaze.

 These advantages, however, come at the cost of supreme maneuverability and transportability.